datashaman/larabuild/README.md

 - Add timeout detection for the commands
 - Streaming interface for the output
 - Add webhook handler to automate the build process
+- Refactor tests to use mocks instead of [example repository](https://github.com/datashaman/larabuild-example)